REST API

 .
 The bootstrap()

-The PHP bases classes actually implementing the endpoints and methods supported by the API are stored in backend/modules/api/common/controllers
+The PHP based classes actually implementing the endpoints and methods supported by the API are stored in backend/modules/api/common/controllers

 , whereas the classes in backend/modules/api/modules/v1/controllers